aws-amplify/aws-sdk-ios/README.md

 	    uploadRequest.body = yourDataURL;
 	    uploadRequest.contentLength = [NSNumber numberWithUnsignedLongLong:fileSize];

-	    [[transferManager upload:uploadRequest] continueWithBlock:^id(BFTask *task) {
+	    [[transferManager upload:uploadRequest] continueWithBlock:^id(AWSTask *task) {
 	    	// Do something with the response
 	        return nil;
 	    }];

     **Note**: Most of the service client classes have a singleton method to get a default client.
 The naming convention is `+ defaultSERVICENAME` (e.g. `+ defaultS3TransferManager` in the above code snippet).
 This singleton method creates a service client with `defaultServiceConfiguration`, which you set up in step 5, and maintains a strong reference to the client.

-##BFTask
+##AWSTask

-With native BFTask support in the SDK for iOS, you can chain async requests instead of nesting them.
+With native AWSTask support in the SDK for iOS, you can chain async requests instead of nesting them.
 It makes the logic cleaner, while keeping the code more readable.
-Read this [blog post](http://mobile.awsblog.com/post/Tx2B17V9NSVLP3I/The-AWS-Mobile-SDK-for-iOS-How-to-use-BFTask) to learn how to use BFTask.
+Read this [blog post](http://mobile.awsblog.com/post/Tx2B17V9NSVLP3I/The-AWS-Mobile-SDK-for-iOS-How-to-use-BFTask) to learn how to use AWSTask.

 ##Logging